CS171/Homework_instructions/week-06/tableau_hw/week-06_hw.md

 ## 2) Submit Homework in Canvas

-Please submit your homework as a single zip file (including twbx workbook).
+Please submit your homework as a single zip file (including the twbx workbook and a pdf of your sketches).

 **Congratulations for finishing this week's homework!
 See you in class!**